Tenants' Rights in Minnesota

 - A copy of an Order for Protection or a Harassment Restraining Order and

-- A signed and dated letter (see attachment) stating
+- A signed and dated letter (see a sample letter) stating

 2. Pay the rent for the month you move out.